-- There is a serious irregularity affecting the tribunal, the proceedings or the award that has or will cause some injustice.10
+- there is a serious irregularity affecting the tribunal, the proceedings or the award that has or will cause some injustice;10 and

 Where there are no specific arbitration rules relating to a particular governing body, parties may adopt those of Sport Resolutions (UK), an independent dispute resolution service that provides sport-specific ADR services.
 The Court of Arbitration for Sport may also be competent depending on the requirements of the relevant national or international governing body.